rbalicki2/smithy/README.md

 * convert existing comments to /// comments
 * prelude
 x self closing tags
+x attribute values should be enclosed in quotes

 ## Blockers to alpha
 * compilation bugs, like `smd!()` `smd!(<div />` etc